troncosojose22/cc-00-functions-variables/README.md

     ```

+2. What is the difference between `console.log` and the `return` statement?
+In your response, be sure to answer the following:
+    1. What is the purpose of `console.log` What is the purpose of `return`?
+    2. How is the `return` related to functions in JavaScript?

-1. What is printed to the console, when the function `sayHi` is *invoked*?
+3. What is printed to the console, when the function `sayHi` is *invoked*?

     ```
     const sayHi = (name) => {